Boehringer-Ingelheim/oncomsm/README.md

 **Tl;dr:** This package implements methods to dynamically predict response and progression of individuals in early oncology trials using parametric [multi-state models](https://boehringer-ingelheim.github.io/oncomsm/articles/multi-state-model-for-early-oncology.html) and Bayesian inference.
-This allows the dynamic computation of Probability of Success for a wide range of success criteria.
+This allows the dynamic computation of "probability of success" for a wide range of success criteria.